 Phony friends are usually more concerned with their own needs than yours or anyone else’s.
 It’s okay to be self-aware but not self-centered.
 Phonies tend to ask you how you’re doing and as you are in mid-sentence they may interrupt to start talking about themselves.
-They are not really listening to you, but waiting for a break in conversation to butt in and talk about themselves.
+They are not really listening to you, but waiting for a break in the conversation to butt in and talk about themselves.
 Next time your “friend” does this, call them out on it.
 Ex: “I’m sorry to interrupt, I thought you asked me how I was doing and I was answering you”

 2. Genuine friends will call you just to ask how you’re doing

 Genuine friends will call you just to ask how you’re doing.
 What you’re doing or make plans with you for a fun outing.
 Phonies only call you when they want or need something and they are very unapologetic about it.
 If your friends can’t deem you worthy of their time enough to talk to you other than when they need you then your question is easily answered.
 If you want to prove your on to them you could answer the phone and say, “Hey _________, what can I do for you today?”
 Chances are they are so self-absorbed they won’t notice.
-You may have those phonies that make plans with you with no intentions of actually carrying them though.
+You may have those phonies that make plans with you with no intention of actually carrying them through.
 To me, these phonies are the worst kind.

 3. You feel more comfortable and can be yourself anytime your real friends are around.

-I am a firm believer that nobody can make you feel inferior or make you feel a certain way unless you allow them to, however it’s the gut feeling I am referring to when I say a fake friend leaves you with a feeling of emptiness and disconnect.
-You may even feel you have to act, dress or talk a certain way in order to be accepted.
+I am a firm believer that nobody can make you feel inferior or make you feel a certain way unless you allow them to, however, it’s the gut feeling I am referring to when I say a fake friend leaves you with a feeling of emptiness and disconnect.
+You may even feel you have to act, dress, or talk a certain way in order to be accepted.
 This is a horrible feeling and chances are it’s not you, it’s them and your intuition is zoning in on negative energy.
 Remember money can only buy things, not class.

 4. You always have a genuine hug